jessecambon/tidygeocoder/README.md

 -   Duplicate, NA, and blank input data is handled elegantly; only unique inputs are submitted in queries, but the rows in the original data are preserved by default.
--   The usage limits of geocoder services are respected by pausing to slow down the rate of querying as necessary.
+-   The rate of querying is automatically slowed in order to comply with API usage policies.

 ## Installation